deepfurry/go-performance-engineering/docs/README.md

 Statements such as:

-> "Atomics are faster than mutexes."
+> Atomics are faster than mutexes.

 or:

-> "Zero-copy is always better."
+> Zero-copy is always better.

 are not useful without workload conditions.

 A performance result should answer:

 - What cost changed?
+- Why should that mechanism affect the cost?
-- Under what workload?
+- Under what workload was it measured?
-- What new cost was introduced?
+- What new cost or complexity was introduced?
-- How was the effect measured?
+- How was the effect verified?
-- Does the result still hold on the target Go version and hardware?
+- Does the result still hold on the target Go version, architecture, and hardware?

 ## Relationship to Proofs

 The handbook explains mechanisms.

-The `proofs/` tree should demonstrate those mechanisms with minimal reproducible experiments.
+The `proofs/` tree demonstrates selected mechanisms with minimal reproducible experiments.

 For example: